 Glaucoma is a serious medical condition that damages the optic nerve and results in a loss of vision.
 This condition is largely inherited and often remains undetected until a person starts to lose his or her eyesight.
 Adopting a healthy diet and lifestyle may, however, help keep this condition at bay.
-Roseville, Lincoln, and Rocklin home care experts offer a few tips on how seniors can maintain a healthy lifestyle and prevent glaucoma.
+Roseville home care experts offer a few tips on how seniors can maintain a healthy lifestyle and prevent glaucoma.

 Eat Leafy Greens

 Some forms of glaucoma are hereditary, but a healthy diet can lower the risk of this pervasive condition.
 Leafy greens contain a number of vital nutrients, including nitrates.
 After being digested, nitrates interact with the body to create a naturally occurring substance known as nitric oxide.
 The oxide chemical helps dilate vessels and prevents excessive blood pressure in the eyes.

 Regular exercising can reduce the risk of developing many different medical complications.
 However, exercises that increase the blood pressure in the eyes can make glaucoma worse.
 As a general rule, most yoga poses can enhance cardiovascular health without exacerbating serious health conditions.
 When performing a yoga routine, seniors should avoid movements and positions that require lowering their head below their chest for more than a few seconds.

 Take Metformin Supplements